P.O.Y.B.L

-P.O.Y.B.L (Piss on Your Black List) is the debut mixtape by American singer, songwriter, dancer and television personality Melody Thornton.
+P.O.Y.B.L (Piss on Your Black List) is the debut mixtape by American singer Melody Thornton.

 Background

 In June 2010, Rap-Up reported that Melody Thornton, a member of girl group the Pussycat Dolls, had departed from the group and was working on her solo album.
 In an interview for The Source, Thornton explained that her songs will be different from the group’s sound but she's not going to abandon that pop demographic that she acquired through the Pussycat Dolls.

 "[...]
 But it's not popular-for-the-moment, the kind of music that I'm making.
 It's live instrumentation and it derives from '60s influences.
 It's just kind of what I was raised on, James Brown, B.B.
 King-ish as far as instrumentation goes.
 But vocally, I admire Mariah Carey and was raised on Aretha Franklin, Jackson 5 and all of that, so it's not going to be like Pussycat Dolls at all."

 “After the Dolls, I let everything go and took some much needed time to put myself back together,” Thornton told Rap-Up.
 “We worked liked machines and there was little time for maintenance, so I’ve spent the past two years just writing, relaxing, and discovering my musical self without limitations.
 My amazing fans and supporters have been patiently waiting to hear the REAL Melody Thornton and this is my thank you.
 I’ve written so many songs and P.O.Y.B.L is the first project of many.”